code-alt/OP-Tab-System-v2/README.md

 ### TabSystem.deleteAllTabsExceptThese(tabs)<br/>
 #### Deletes all tabs except the specified tabs.
 ---
+### TabSystem.on(event, callback)
+#### Event has three possible values (tabChange, tabAdd, tabDelete) where all of the specified callbacks get run when the conditions of each event is met.
+---
 ### new Tab(connectedElement, tabFrame, searchBarContent, placeholder)<br/>
 #### Initializes the Tab class, used for holding all the information about the tab frame and the button used to activate it.
 Values connectedElement and tabFrame are required.
 ---